 Greg Wells: The Abbey Road Sessions

 Multiple Grammy-nominated producer, songwriter, and instrumentalist Greg Wells has an extensive list of credits that testify to his reputation as one of the top hitmakers in the industry.
-Wells has collaborated with Katy Perry, Celine Dion, OneRepublic, and the All-American Rejects; co-written Adele's “One and Only” from her Grammy-winning release 21; and shared writing and production credits on Kid Cudi's song from the Hunger Games, “The Killer and The Ruler.”
-Although you'll usually find him working in L.A., Wells was offered an opportunity in 2012 to work in the most famous recording facility in the world—Abbey Road Studios.
+Wells has collaborated with Katy Perry, Celine Dion, and the All-American Rejects; co-written Adele's “One and Only” from her Grammy-winning release 21; and shared writing and production credits on Kid Cudi's song from the Hunger Games, “The Killer and The Ruler.”
+Although you'll usually find him working in his L.A. studio, Wells was offered an opportunity to work in the most famous recording facility in the world—Abbey Road Studios.

 "I was there a little under a year ago, doing a string session in Studio 2, the Beatles room, and having the time of my life," Wells explains about his first visit.
 "I walked into the studio and there are the pianos used on 'Maxwell Silver Hammer,' 'Martha My Dear,' and the last chord at the end of 'Day in the Life.'
 And they sound just like they did on those records.
 As soon as you walk into Abbey Road, you see some of the most legendary recording equipment ever made, such as the EMI TG Mark II console.
 And just sitting in the hallway was a reel-to-reel 4-track like the one used to record Sgt.
 Pepper."

 In order to complement the vintage analog recording gear that Abbey Road is famous for, the facility's digital audio workstations were recently upgraded to Pro Tools | HD systems.
 Wells felt the impact immediately—the HD systems allowed him to handle massive sessions with ease.
-“During the string session, I went to add a new track and it said that I had a track count of 512.
-At that point I realized that we are in the future, and it was because of the new HDX system, which I had not worked on before.
-It just flew like lightning, sounded amazing, and the plug-ins opened so much quicker, even while a track was playing.
+“During the string session, I went to add a new track and it said that I had a track count of 512,” Wells explains.
+“It just flew like lightning, sounded amazing, and the plug-ins opened so much quicker, even while a track was playing.
 I really loved it.”

 A few months later, Wells returned to Abbey Road to produce a track for the London-based band Strangefruit to help kick off a year-long collaboration between Avid and the world's most famous studio.
 However, he was given only three days to record and mix the song.
 “You never know what you're getting into when you walk into the studio with a band for the first time,” Wells notes.
 “But the singer, Jenny Max, has a beautiful, round voice.
 Everyone was very together—real team players.
 And the song was great.
 So we just launched into it.”

-And that's where the new HDX system came into play.
-"My favorite thing about the Pro Tools |HDX system is that I almost never notice it.
+“My favorite thing about the Pro Tools | HD system is that I almost never notice it.
 That's the best thing about a $12,000 German tube mic from the 1950s: You stop hearing the microphone and you just hear the singer.
 When gear is really great, you don't notice it—you just hear the music.
 And that's what I want and what I get from Pro Tools.”Staying focused on the band and the song

-What he appreciated most about the HDX system is that he wasn't distracted by technical details such as plug-ins opening slowly or limited track counts.
+What he appreciated most about the Pro Tools | HD system is that he wasn't distracted by technical details such as plug-ins opening slowly or limited track counts.
 “I want it to be a finely tuned instrument so I can stay completely focused on the band and the song,” Wells explains.
-“I want it to sound incredible and [Avid] has really knocked it out of the park.
+“I want it to sound incredible and Avid has really knocked it out of the park.
 I can get things sounding record-like very, very quickly.
-There's a lot more wind in the sails with this HDX system.
+There's a lot more wind in the sails with this HD system.
 And here in my own studio I love working with it.
 I don't even think about it.
 We can start flying immediately.”

 When asked about the most memorable moment during his visits to Abbey Road, he, once again, returns to that first day in Studio 2.
 “We were about an hour into the session and eating some sandwiches, and the studio manager comes in and says 'I see you're having lunch, but we have somebody that needs to come in through the back entrance of the studio.
 Would you mind, terribly?
 It's Sir Paul McCartney.'